 After your first fold you’ll again see the lines appear on the page and you can select where you want the next fold to occur.
 You can repeat this step until you’re happy with the paper plane sketch.

 After you click on “Go To Next Step” your plane will fold in half and be situated upright.
 Before you start making your body and wing creases, you can rotate the plane by moving around it with your mouse by clicking and holding the left mouse button down.
 When you’re ready to apply creases, simply double-click on the paper airplane and it will turn blue.
 While its blue you can click and hold the left mouse button to open or close the folded paper airplane.

 Now you have to decide where you want the wings and body to be folded down.
 You can have more than one crease in your design, too.
 Click on the “Make Crease” button and a new line tool will appear on your plane.
 As you move your mouse over the plane you can adjust where the line will appear.
 It takes some getting used to, but in no time you’ll have it mastered.
 When you have the line where you want to fold the wings down, click on your left mouse button and it will set the line.
 You can activate the crease tool again by selecting it, if you want to have more than one body/wing fold.
 Most planes use just one fold here, however.

 After you’ve created your new blueprint you can click on “Go To Next Step” and from there you can click on “Save Plane” which will save a picture of your design to your computer.
 Afterwards you can print it out to use as a reference or to show others.

-If you want some really cool and unique paper plane ideas, check out this article on the best book of instructions you can find.
 I hope you like this new tool helpful and that you’ll share it so that others can find it, too.
 Many thanks.